Jodie Cook

-Jodie Cook (born Jodie Elizabeth Cole) is an entrepreneur and author from Birmingham, UK.
+Jodie Cook is a British entrepreneur and author from Birmingham, UK.
 Cook featured in Forbes’ Europe's 30 Under 30 list of social entrepreneurs in 2017.
 She is an international powerlifter for Great Britain.

 Early life and education

 Cook was born and raised in Birmingham, England.
-Cook then attended King Edwards VI Five Ways School in Bartley Green, achieving 10 A grades at GCSE, before reading Business Management at the University of Sheffield.
+Cook then attended King Edwards VI Five Ways School in Bartley Green, achieving 10 A grades at GCSE, before studying Business Management at the University of Sheffield.

 Career

 JC Social Media

 Jodie Cook founded JC Social Media, a specialist social media agency, in 2011 the day after completing a year in the National Skills Academy for Social Care graduate scheme.
 Cook was selected as one of the original twelve ambassadors of the Start-up Loans scheme, as an example of someone who started their business with less than £1000.

 In 2016, JC Social Media was shortlisted for a national award for its work with Subaru UK.
 In November 2017, JC Social Media won the national Chamber of Commerce's "Best use of Social Media" award.
 Cook also published several books on social media management for business.

 In 2021, JC Social Media was acquired by Low&Behold, a marketing agency group.